tomjoht/tomjoht.github.io/_ai/prompt-engineering-for-tech-comm/reverse-prompt-engineering.md

 <div class="chat">
 <p>
 Your response looks great!
-Now move on to the next section, How the Routes API works. remember that this is an overview, so while you should be detailed and specific, this "how it works" part is still very high level as it is in the overview.
+Now move on to the next section, "How the Routes API works."
+Remember that this is an overview, so while you should be detailed and specific, this "how it works" part is still very high level because it's in the overview.
 </p>
 </div>